 Other ways to prepare the sleep space:

-Younger babies don’t always find their sleep routine straight away, but you can help them along the way by establishing a daily routine for them.
-Stick to the same order of events each day - perhaps a story, a song and then to bed, for example.
-At night-time, its a good idea to incorporate a bath into your routine too, the warm water and relaxing atmosphere is amazing for helping babies settle to sleep; baby massage can also be a great addition to your sleepy routine.
+Create a good routineYounger babies don’t always find their sleep routine straight away, but you can help them along the way by establishing a daily routine for them.
+For example, stick to the same order of events each day - perhaps a story, a song, and bed.
+At night-time, it’s a good idea to incorporate a bath into your routine, too; the warm water and relaxing atmosphere are fantastic for helping babies settle to sleep; a baby massage can also be a great addition to your sleep routine.

-Tips for unsettled sleepersAll of the above is very well and good, but what if your baby just won’t settle, no matter how today your nursery is or how well establish your routine may be?
+Tips for unsettled sleepersAll of the above is very good, but what if your baby won’t settle, no matter how today your nursery is or how well established your routine, maybe?
 Sometimes we need to delve a little deeper into our bag of tricks!
-Here are our favourite tried and tested sleep hacks for those times when you really need them:
+Here are our favourite tried and tested sleep hacks for those times when you need them:

 Go for a pram walk.
 The motion helps relax your baby, and you can take a little time out, too; the fresh air will do you both wonders.

 Use a dummy.
 Lots of babies have a strong sucking reflex, so having a dummy can help to relax them to be ready for sleep.

 Wear them in a sling.
 Studies have found that being held in a sling helps regulate a baby’s heart rate and temperature, and it’s amazing for bonding.
 Like the pram walk, the movement as you go about your day will help the baby settle, but being close is proven to help them relax.